-Delegate Assembly 2016 Proposed New Resolutions Approved by the Delegate Assembly on 6-17-16 Proposed Resolutions are in font colors by Affiliate: MASS, MASSP, MAEMSP, META, MACSS, MCASE Edits - Red Bold Underline for additions and Strikeout for deletions with Comments included We anticipate changes to a number of sections of law, included, but not limited to Mont.
+Delegate Assembly 2016 Proposed New Resolutions As Approved by the Delegate Assembly Steering Committee on 5-5-16 for Recommendation to Delegate Assembly 2016 Proposed Resolutions are in font colors by Affiliate: MASS, MASSP, MAEMSP, META, MACSS, MCASE Edits - Red Bold Underline for additions and Strikeout for deletions with Comments included 5.
+What sections of law do you anticipate need to be changed?
+(Please list the sections of law, but not the specific changes sought to such laws, so as to ensure sufficient flexibility regarding how to Implement the change.)
+We anticipate changes to a number of sections of law, included, but not limited to Mont.
 Code Ann. § 20-5-102.
 6. How is the resolution anticipated to advance the Interests of all of Montana's public schools, and/or public school students and/or increase student success?
 It is well-documented that students who are provided a formal education at an earlier age have greater successes throughout their schooling.
 While several initiatives have been put forth in an effort to get students into schools at an early age, Montana law currently only requires compulsory enrollment at the age of 7.
 This makes it difficult for schools to ensure that students are attending school.
 Moreover, as Montana law caps funding for students at the age of 19, compulsory enrollment beginning at 7 creates situations where students may "age out" of school, causing the potential for dropouts.
 7. What are the anticipated sources of external opposition?